Sydney to Singapore- An unusual flight arrangement in controversial Business seat

 a laptop on a chair

 I applaud Finnair’s bravery in debuting something so “controversial,” but I wonder how long it will last.
-The frustration, anger, and negativity by so many, surrounding its usage suggests that it may not be worth persisting with.
-I think this is a shame
+The frustration, anger, and negativity surrounding its usage by, so many suggest that it may not be worth persisting with.
+I think this is a shame.

 a man sitting in an airplane